 Kids Club still receive cash and cheques.
 Money should be given to the Kids Club Office or posted in the Kids Club letter box.

 It is All Saints’ C.E.
 (A) First School’s policy that all children wear school uniform when attending school.
 It is also something that all parents agreed to as part of signing the home-school agreement on entry to school.
-School uniform options are designed to be flexible, and can be bought from many retailers, including Supersports and Kidwise (online only) in Leek, as well as supermarkets and other shops.
+School uniform options are designed to be flexible, and can be bought from many retailers, including Supersports in Leek, as well as supermarkets and other shops.

-a burgundy school dress/shorts as an option in warmer weather.
+Burgundy/Red school dress or grey shorts as an option in warmer weather.

 Have their name on all items of uniform, coats, PE kit, shoes, etc.